rthomas67/anycubic_linear_plus_marlin_119_customized/README.md

 against a newer release of Marlin.
 This might be a better starting point than the Anycubic firmware source, if the goal is to get Marlin v1.1.9 running.

-# Changes from Stock Marlin 1.1.9
+# Changes from Stock Marlin 1.1.9 - Configuration.h
-The changes from stock are as follows:
 * Added section for delta style printer settings
   * **&dagger;&dagger;** https://github.com/ANYCUBIC-3D/ANYCUBIC_Kossel_Source_Code/blob/master/ANYCUBIC_Kossel_Plus_Beta2/Configuration.h#L74
 * Reduced BAUDRATE